Hermann Jansen

 Hermann Jansen (28 May 1869 in Aachen – 20 February 1945 in Berlin) was a German architect, urban planner and university educator.

 Early life, study and work

 Hermann Jansen was born in 1869, the son of the pastry chef Francis Jansen and his wife Maria Anna Catharina Arnoldi.
-After visiting the humanistic Kaiser-Karls-Gymnasium in Aachen, Jansen studied architecture at the RWTH Aachen University in Karl Henrici (de).
+After visiting the humanistic Kaiser-Karls-Gymnasium in Aachen, Jansen studied architecture at RWTH Aachen University in Karl Henrici (de).
 After graduation in 1893, Jansen worked in an architectural office in Aachen.

 1897 drew Jansen to Berlin, and in 1899 created his own business with the architect William Mueller (de).
 In the same year he made the designs for the later-named Pelzer tower (de) in his home town of Aachen.
 In 1903 he took over the publication of the architecture magazine "The Builder" (1903–1916), which was first published in 1902 in Munich.